Global nonlinear stability of vortex sheets for the Navier-Stokes equations with large data: Introduction

 \begin{Rem} The results in \cref{Thm} still hold true in the 2D domain $\Omega = \Torus \times \R$, just by letting $\ub_1 = 0, v_{01} = 0$ and $(b_0, v_{02}, v_{03})$ be independent of $x_1$. \end{Rem}

 \begin{Rem} The background vortex sheet can degenerate to a constant state, that is, the case $\uvb = 0 $ is included. \end{Rem}

-With the global stability and the uniform--in--$\e$ estimates, the incompressible limit of the solutions $(\rho^\e, \uv^\e)$ can follow from the classical arguments in \cite{Metivier2001,Alazard06}.
-In addition, one can obtain the global nonlinear stability of vortex layers for the incompressible Naiver-Stokes equations.
+With the global stability which is uniform with respect to the Mach number $\e$, the incompressible limit of the solutions $(\rho^\e, \uv^\e)$ can follow from the classical arguments in \cite{Metivier2001,Alazard06}.
+In addition, one can obtain the global nonlinear stability of vortex layers for the incompressible Naiver-Stokes equations with large data.
 We include these results and the proofs in \cref{Sec-lim} for the sake of completeness.

 \end{Rem}